rafaelfuzari/Portifolio-Inventario/README.md

 -Stacked itens;
 -Pickup;

-All the codes are in the folder Assets/Scripts.
+All the codes are in the folder Assets>Scripts.

 Playable version: https://lazylionstudio.itch.io/portifolio-inventario